 22. Boyne Brewhouse

 Another Drogheda debut is this new brewery from the Cooney family – long associated with the town of Drogheda and the drinks industry itself.
 Set in a new state of the art premises outside the large town in Louth, they are doing double duty on Boann distillery (producing whiskey) and Boyne Brewhouse under the same roof.
-For the latter, they have a range of ‘legend beer’s inspired by local folklore but with modern flavours, sourcing their water from the Boyne Valley itself and using local malt.
-The recipes they use for their range are a closely guarded secret but their hops are internationally sourced as are their brewing techniques – their head brewer is even a Kiwi who’s now called Drogheda home.
+For the latter, they have a range of ‘legend’ beers inspired by local folklore but with modern flavours, sourcing their water from the Boyne Valley itself and using local malt.
+The recipes they use for their range are a closely guarded secret but their hops are internationally sourced as are their brewing techniques – their head brewer is even a Kiwi who has now called Drogheda home.
 A refreshingly bold take on craft beer, this brand means big business – keep an eye on their star rising!
 If you spot the Vienna Lager, make sure you try it.
 One of our favourites, hands down!

 This is a totally novel new product in Ireland, a fruit winery in what’s known as the ‘Garden of Ireland’ (Co.
 Wicklow), set up by an environmentally-conscious couple, Pamela Walsh and Brett Stephenson.
 Named after the Gaelic word for ‘meadows’, Móinéir (pronunciation moy-nair) is their company Wicklow Way Wines’ brand of 100% fruit wines including a strawberry wine and a blackberry wine – and the most recent addition, their raspberry wine- which is summer is a glass for us.
 This is a wine to have on hand for when food lovers are over for dinner, as the perfect pairing for a cheeseboard of Ireland’s finest cheeses.
 Already becoming very popular across Ireland, the Móinéir brand is available in a number of specialist food and drink stores across Ireland and in plenty of restaurants too.
 Tours of their winery in Newtownmountkennedy with tastings, guided by the passionate pair, are bookable via their website.

 25. Teeling Whiskey